jacob-long/interactions/README.md

 ## Usage

-Unless you have a really keen eye and good familiarity with both the underlying mathematics and the scale of your variables, it can be very difficult to look at the output of regression model that includes an interaction and actually understand what the model is telling you.
+Unless you have a keen eye and good familiarity with both the underlying mathematics and the scale of your variables, it can be very difficult to look at the output of regression model that includes an interaction and completely understand what the model is telling you.

-This package contains several means of aiding understanding and doing statistical inference with interactions.
+This package contains several means of aiding the understanding of and doing statistical inference with interactions.

 ### Johnson-Neyman intervals and simple slopes analysis

 The “classic” way of probing an interaction effect is to calculate the slope of the focal predictor at different values of the moderator.
-When the moderator is binary, this is especially informative—e.g., what is the slope for men vs. women?
+When the moderator is categorical, this is especially informative—e.g., what is the slope for cats vs. dogs?
 But you can also arbitrarily choose points for continuous moderators.

 With that said, the more statistically rigorous way to explore these effects is to find the Johnson-Neyman interval, which tells you the